G. Thomas Burgess, Associate Professor

 Peer Reviewed Journal Articles and Book Chapters:

-“Memory, Liberalism, and the Self: Wolfango Dourado and the Revolution in Zanzibar,” in Zanzibar’s Revolution in Memory, ed. by William Bissell and Marie-Aude Fouere, Mkuki na Nyota Press, forthcoming.
+“Memory, Liberalism, and the Reconstructed Self: Wolfango Dourado and the Revolution in Zanzibar,” in Social Memory, Silenced Voices, and Political Struggle: Remembering the Revolution in Zanzibar, ed. by William Bissell and Marie-Aude Fouere, Mkuki na Nyota Press, 2018.

 "Introduction" to Generations Past: Youth in East African History, ed. by Andrew Burton and Helene Charton-Bigot.
 Athens, OH: Ohio University Press, 2010, 1-24.